loretoparisi/hf-experiments/README.md

 ```

 the `models` folder will be assigned to the `cache_dir` variable to be used as default alternative location to download pretrained models.
 A `os.getenv("cache_dir")` will be used to retrieve the environemnt variable in the code.

+### Additional models files
+Some experiments require additional models to be downloaed, not currently available through Huggingface model's hub, therefore a courtesy download script has been provided in the experiment's folder like, `genre/models.sh` for the following experiments:

+- `audioset`
+- `genre`

+We do not automatically download these files, so please run in debug mode with `debug.sh` and download the models manually, before running those experiments.
+The download shall be done once, and the models files will be placed in the models' cache folder specified by environment variable `cache_dir` as it happens for the Huggingface's Model Hub.

 ## Contributors